ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 ## Connect the backend application to {{site.data.keyword.cos_short}} service
 {:connect_cloud_services}

-In this section, you will provision the required {{site.data.keyword.cos_short}} and {{site.data.keyword.visualrecognitionshort}} services and bind them to the backend application.
+In this section, you will provision the required {{site.data.keyword.cos_short}} and {{site.data.keyword.visualrecognitionshort}} services and bind the {{site.data.keyword.cos_short}} service to the backend application.
 The backend application will store the images into the {{site.data.keyword.cos_short}}, while the {{site.data.keyword.visualrecognitionshort}} will be used later in the tutorial to classify the images.

 ### Provision {{site.data.keyword.cos_short}} and {{site.data.keyword.visualrecognitionshort}} services
 {:#create_services}